TiagoMMDavid/COVIDA/README.md

 # COVIDA - Chelas Open VIDeogame Application

 ## Overview
-Chelas Open VIDeogame Application (COVIDA) is a web application which allows users to search and browse videogames with the possibility of inserting and managing them into groups.
+Chelas Open VIDeogame Application (COVIDA) is a web application that allows users to search and browse videogames with the possibility of inserting and managing them into groups.

 The groups are made by the user and are restricted to its owner.
 These can be customized with a name, description and a selection of games.
 The Web Application provides an authentication functionality for users to create and log into their accounts.